Arthur "Daddy" Black: Navy Career

-Prominent businessman
+Prominent Businessman

 During the 1920s, Black came to public attention as a businessman and the manager of the all-white Providence Monarchs baseball club.

 In 1922, the Providence Journal reported on a minor traffic collision involving Black that was resolved amicably.
 Around the same time, he also gained publicity for exposing a corrupt policeman, who was subsequently suspended and tried for soliciting a bribe.

 By the late 1920s, his influence extended into politics as well as business.
 In 1927, Rhode Island's Democratic State Central Committee appointed him to organize black voters for the Smith-Robinson ticket.

+He applied his skills as a machinist to the building trades.
+Arthur joined the International Union of Steam and Operating Engineers in July 1925.
+He served on the stiff-leg crane teams at two Rhode Island architectural icons; the Industrial National Bank Building, and the Mount Hope Bridge.
+During his tenure he served as a walking agent of the Local 57.
+It is rumored that he aspired to a leadership position with a direct challenge of President and Business Manager, John A. White.
+He allowed his membership to lapse in 1932.

-Baseball owner
+Baseball Owner

+Arthur Black invested in semi-professional baseball clubs as early as 1924.
+Incorporation papers list him as a part-owner of the Cleveland Colored Giants, alongside white owners.
+In 1926, he acquired the Monarchs, a predominantly Irish team of the West End of Providence.
 In 1931, Black bought the Providence Colored Giants from his friend, and sports promoter, Daniel Whitehead.
 The team were often dubbed the "Daddy Black Giants."
 Under Black's ownership, the Providence Colored Giants was a formidable team.
 Black attracted top players to the team because he offered a weekly salary rather than a share of gate receipts.
 Players included Oliver "Ghost" Marcell, Luther Farrell, and Jesse Hubbard.

 In 1931, the Giants earned the league title in the Boston Twilight League and helped dedicate Boston's first African American-owned sports venue, Lincoln Park.
 However, Black didn't make much money with the team and eventually sold it back to Whitehead.